-Jen came from America on a USA Trek to join the Resonance team.
+Jen came from America on a USA Trek to join the Arts Release team.
 ‘I’d known for a long time that God was taking me into mission,’ she says.

-‘I first came across Resonance in 2011 when I did a short-term mission trip to England and France.
+‘I first came across Arts Release in 2011 when I did a Short Term Mission trip to England and France.
 During that time, I fell in love with this kind of ministry.
 It suits my background in music and teaching, and I just love seeing people express themselves to God.
 On my current placement, I’ve learned more about cross-cultural arts and worship and I’m being trained to use my skills to share more effectively in this kind of work.

 People who would never otherwise access Indian culture encountered God through this totally new approach to worship.